Fall 2019 Arts Enrichment Grant Recipient

 The Center for the Arts & Religion is pleased to offer grants (up to $2,000) in support of projects that center on religion & the arts.
 Projects might include travel to a conference to present a paper or to conduct research, funding to assist with an art workshop, or fees related to a theatrical performance.
 Student projects are more likely to receive funding if linked directly to a student's progress toward a GTU degree or certificate program.

 Please note, priority is given to Graduate Theological Union students.
 Doctoral students are the highest priority, followed by MA, and MDiv.
-As a policy, CARe/GTU grant funds cannot be used to fund student immersions.
+As a policy, CARe/GTU grant funds cannot be used to fund student immersions, the purchase of equipment (e.g. cameras) or child care.

 Who is eligible?
 The application process is open to all GTU students, faculty, and staff.
 Previous grant recipients may apply for new or follow-up grants, though CARe's preference is to support first-time applicants.
-Application forms must be fully completed and electronically submitted to firstname.lastname@example.org.
+Application forms must be fully completed and electronically submitted to email@example.com.
 Late or incomplete applications will not be accepted.
 Each application will be carefully considered by the CARe Grants Commitee, and notification will be provided within 6-8 weeks.

 Requirements?
 Awardees should reference GTU/CARe in presentations, publications, and promotional materials.
 Awardees are required to provide a short presentation as part of CARe's "Brown Bag", lunch series (first Friday of the month) and/or to submit a blog post for this website.
 If, for any reason, the project cannot be undertaken or completed, all funds must be returned without delay.
 Awardees must submit an updated W-9 form to the CARe office; CARe will forward the necessary paperwork to the GTU in order to release funds.